pharmaR/riskassessment/CONTRIBUTING.md

 ## Overview:

-A CSV with package name and version is uploaded by the user, then their individual risks are assessed using `riskmetric`.
+A CSV with a list of package names and versions is uploaded by the user, then their individual risks are assessed using `riskmetric`.

 The `riskmetric` package is loaded in the `setup.R` file.
-Then, in the `./Modules/dbupload.R` file, the function `metric_mm_tm_Info_upload_to_DB` calls `riskmetric` and saves the different metric results on the db.
+Then, in the `./Modules/dbupload.R` file, the function `metric_mm_tm_Info_upload_to_DB` calls
+`riskmetric` and saves the different metric results on the database (SQLite by default).

-The database (SQLite by default) is updated to include the user specified package and its associated metrics.
+The database is updated to include the user specified packages and their associated metrics.

 These metrics are used to populate the UI of the application.
 Each package only needs to be entered into the database once for the user